 Seguin Independent School DistrictGuadalupe094-901Name of School DistrictCountyCo.-Dist.
-Number
+Number da D. Morand Signature of Board Secretary

-We, the undersigned, certify that the attached annual financial reports of the abovenamed school district were reviewed and (check one) \\\\\ approved \\\\\ disapproved for the year ended June 30, 2018 at a meeting of the Board of Trustees of such school district on the 30 day of OCODEC, 2018.
+We, the undersigned, certify that the attached annual financial reports of the abovenamed school district were reviewed and (check one) $\sqrt{approved}$ disapproved for the year ended June 30, 2020 at a meeting of the Board of Trustees of such school district on the 19 day of January, 2021.